tatumio/tatum-php/docs/Api/GasPumpApi.md

 <ul> <li>When it receives an asset for the first time</li> <li>When the customer tries to send an asset from this address for the first time</li> </ul>

- After you make an API call to activate gas pump addresses, use the API for getting the results of the address activation transaction.
+ After you make an API call to activate gas pump addresses, use the <a href="#activatednotactivatedgaspumpaddresses">API for getting the results of the address activation transaction</a>.

  **Paying the gas fee for activating gas pump addresses**